0mkarBhosale07/codedamn-hacktoberfest-2023/README.md

 However, she seems to have a hit a roadblock with the task completion.
 She has double checked her code, but couldn't find any bug.

 Can you help her solve the bug!

+# Day 13: Filter Tasks

+Zoe who recently started learning JavaScript, continued working on her first project Task List.
+She's built a simple task list app and wanted to introduce filter functionality in her project, so that she can group the tasks based on their status.

+She has implemented the logic for the filters in her code, but logic seems to be working as expected.
+Can you take a look at the code written by Zeo and correct it.

+Do not try to refactor the entire function written, try to identify the exact lines of code that are buggy and modify the lines to make the code functional.
+You have to change the minimum amount of code possible to fix the challenge